junkerm/specmate/documentation/specmate-quick-start.md

 ![alt text](https://github.com/tobi321/specmate/blob/patch-1/documentation/images/CEG%20Editor.png "CEG Editor")

-After opening the cause-effect editor you can see in the center a grid area, where you can model your CEG.
+After opening the cause-effect editor you can see in the center a blank space, where you can model your CEG.
 Above the modeling area is a toolbox.
 After selecting *Node* from the toolbox, you can click in the grid area to create a new node.
 By default the node's name is *variable* and the condition is set to *is present*.
 You can change the attributes of the selected node on the right side under *Properties*.
 ~~Conditions should always be written as positive conditions. ~~